 To tell the truth I randomly selected Sandra’s because I was just talking about the restaurant with a local high school basketball coach who goes there regularly because he says the food is fantastic.

-From the restaurant’s website let’s take a look at the red wines available.
+From the restaurant’s website (as of today) let’s take a look at the red wines available.
 I’ve only posted the bottle price for each.

 Bread & Butter, Napa Valley, California 36

 Sterling Red Blend, California 30

 Coastal Vines Merlot, California 21

 Again, Sandra’s on the Park has done nothing to criticize.
 Their wine list is only here for illustration purposes.
 Capiche?

 Note that in each category you have at least two bottle choices, three in most.
 Given those options, which bottle(s) would you buy?

 So we go to mashed.com and their listing of items you shouldn’t order at high price restaurants.

 Of course, there’s no way of knowing which restaurants are doing this.
 Just some food for thought.